APPFL/APPFL/docs/developer/how_to_contribute.rst

 -----------------

 Core contributors are our project team members and those who are closely collaborating with our team.
-These contributors must have direct access to the Github repository and be able to create new branches.
+These contributors are highly recommended to have direct access to the APPFL Github repository and be able to create new branches.

 We recommend to create new branches (e.g., ``myid/newalgo``, ``myid/issue99``) for any development and bugfixing activities.
 Once the activities are completed, please create ``pull request`` ideally with the identification of reviewer(s).